-- Iterators to move byte but pointers forward or backw - functions to read and wri data of various sized chun struct BufferData, a dynamically varying byte buffer to which data can b prepended or appended Figure (undefined) [fig:packets], page (undefined) is a high-level overview of the Packet implementation; more detail on the byte Buffer implementation is provided later in Figure (undefined) [fig:buffer], page (undefined).
+Figure Figure 7.1 is a high-level overview of the Packet implementation; more detail on the byte Buffer implementation is provided later in Figure Figure 7.2.
 In \nsthree, the Packet byte buffer is analogous to a Linux skbuff or BSD mbuf; it is a serialized representation of the actual data in the packet.
-The tag list is a container for extra items useful for simulation convenience; if a Packet is converted to an emulated packet and put over an actual network, the tags are stripped off and the byte buffer is copied directly into a real packet.
+The tag lists are containers for extra items useful for simulation convenience; if a Packet is converted to an emulated packet and put over an actual network, the tags are stripped off and the byte buffer is copied directly into a real packet.